Poorhouse Rock

-"Poorhouse Rock" is the 22nd and final episode of the 33rd season of the American animated television series The Simpsons, and the 728th episode episode overall.
+"Poorhouse Rock" is the twenty-second and final episode of the thirty-third season of the American animated television series The Simpsons, and the 728th episode overall.
 It aired in the United States on Fox on May 22, 2022.
 The episode was directed by Jennifer Moeller and written by Tim Long.

+In this episode, Bart is impressed with Homer's status at work and wants to grow up to be like him, but a janitor at the power plant warns that political and economic factors will prevent Bart from doing so.
+Hugh Jackman and Megan Mullally guest starred.
+Former United States Secretary of Labor Robert Reich appeared as himself.
+The episode received positive reviews.